damianhakert/damianhakert.github.io/source/posts/2016-07-21-the-basics-of-gitlab-ci.html.md

     paths:
     - packed.gz

-pack:tar:
+pack:iso:
   stage: pack
-  script: tar cf - compiled.txt > packed.tar
+  before_script:
+  - echo "ipv6" >> /etc/modules
+  - apk update
+  - apk add xorriso
+  script:
+  - mkisofs -o ./packed.iso ./compiled.txt
   artifacts:
     paths:
-    - packed.tar
+    - packed.iso
 ```

-Wow, it looks like we have a pipeline here:
+Wow, it looks like we have just created a pipeline:
 ![](/images/blogimages/ci-logic/pipeline.png)

+We have three consequent stages, but jobs inside `pack` stage are running in parallel.

 It is evident, why we need a duplication like this: